Unchecked listings can cost a brokerage up to $200,000

 Everything your brokerage needs to stay compliant, at a fraction of the cost of one complaint.

 Unlimited agents.
 Unlimited scans.
-Full protection.
+One simple plan.

 - Unlimited listing scans, no per-scan fees